Kim Chiu: 2009–2011: Breakthrough

 In 2009, Chiu secured her name as a top actress in the highly acclaimed TV series entitled Tayong Dalawa.
-She garnered several acting awards for her portrayal of Audrey, a woman who is loved by two military men.
+She garnered several acting awards for her portrayal of Audrey, a woman who is loved by two soldiers.

 Her movie I Love You, Goodbye became part of Star Cinema's official entry to the 2009 Metro Manila Film Festival.
 It was Chiu's first role as a villain and her first film to hit P100 million mark, with her receiving several nominations under different award-giving bodies including PMPC, 12th Gawad PASADO Awards and the 34th MMFF for Best Supporting Actress.

 In 2010, she then starred in the romance film Paano Na Kaya, released nationally and internationally.
 She also starred in the well-received primetime drama, Kung Tayo'y Magkakalayo, the highest rating teleserye of 2010 in the Philippines.
 In October 2010, Chiu and Anderson teamed up for the last consecutive time in the film Till My Heartaches End.
 In the midst of movie promotions, it was reported that the long-time couple (known as Kimerald) had split, yet the reason for the breakup was not discussed.

 She top-billed in a weekly musical anthology series Your Song, as a sub-series for the 12th season called Your Song Presents: Kim.
 It ran for four months and led her to pair up with Sam Milby, Jake Cuenca, Pokwang, Derek Ramsay, Enrique Gil and Vice Ganda.
-In 2011, Chiu starred in romantic-comedy television series titled My Binondo Girl alongside Xian Lim, Matteo Guidicelli, and Jolo Revilla.
+In 2011, Chiu starred in the romantic-comedy television series My Binondo Girl alongside Xian Lim, Matteo Guidicelli, and Jolo Revilla.